 On the hunt for a house for sale in Penzance?
 You’ve made a great choice!
 Penzance and the surrounding area is a fantastic base in West Cornwall; wild rugged landscapes and long stretches of golden sand will be within easy reach, and the town itself has a vibrant cultural scene and plenty of amenities.

 It’s not surprising that Penzance is often tipped as a town on the rise.
 If you fancy the geothermally-heated Jubilee Pool on your doorstep, great restaurants to choose from, a busy music and arts scene, and the Isles of Scilly just a boat-ride away – you’ve found the perfect Cornish location!

-House prices are friendlier than in many other Cornish hotspots too, and there’s an array of housing types to meet all needs – from seaview apartments to beautiful Victorian residences, affordable family homes to secluded farmhouses.
+Penzance and the surrounding area has become increasingly popular during 2021 with the average house price reaching £345k.
+There’s an array of housing types to meet all needs – from seaview apartments to beautiful Victorian residences, affordable family homes to secluded farmhouses.

 Location and transport links